bbuchfink/diamond/README.rst

 Compiling from source
 =====================
-The requirements for compiling DIAMOND are Boost (version 1.53.0 or higher), OpenMP and zlib.
+The requirements for compiling DIAMOND are Boost (version 1.53.0 or higher) and zlib.
 If a system-wide Boost installation is not possible, the package includes a script called install-boost which will download and install a local copy of Boost for the user.

 To compile DIAMOND from source, invoke the following commands on the shell::